pigpigyyy/Yuescript/doc/docs/doc/README.md

 ### Generating Macros with Macros

-In Yuescript, macro functions allow you to generate code at compile time.
+In YueScript, macro functions allow you to generate code at compile time.
 By nesting macro functions, you can create more complex generation patterns.
 This feature enables you to define a macro function that generates another macro function, allowing for more dynamic code generation.

 ```moonscript
 macro Enum = (...) ->